 Honestly, the 5-year mark felt much bigger.
 That was probably when this thing peaked.
 (It’s also back when people were still blogging.)
 5 years ago, I really lived in this thing because I didn’t have much else.

 I had a job, but aside from friendships, it was the worst and I hated it.
-The management was unbelievably abusive and it drove me to therapy, repeatedly.
+The management was pretty abusive and it drove me to therapy, repeatedly.
+One by one, all of my friends quit, so I was miserable and lonely there.
 (My old job is where I ended up doing the most of my blogging, just to give me one part of the day I could look forward to.)

 I didn’t sleep.
 At all.
 And I didn’t know why.
 I took drugs that were not meant for me (at a dosage that the FDA has finally realized was too much) for a very long time and they made me depressed and insane.